Luke F

 Bio

-I am a 5th year PhD candidate at the Scripps Institution of Oceanography studying astrobiology and life in extreme environments focusing specifically on the limits of life in hypersaline environments.
-Additionally, I use tools in molecular and synthetic biology to better understand the mechanisms of how microbial life in the deep sea persist.
+I am a Postdoctoral Scholar at the Scripps Institution of Oceanography studying astrobiology and life in extreme environments focusing specifically on the limits of life in hypersaline environments.
+I use tools in molecular and synthetic biology to better understand the mechanisms of how microbial life in the deep-sea and brines persist.
 My interest in oceanography started in high school where I competed in the Blue Lobster Bowl, a quiz style national tournament.
-From there, I started research as a freshman at the University of Connecticut studying stromatolites and thrombolites using techniques such as scanning electron microscopy, and analysis of exopolyermeric substance and it's role in carbonate chemistry.
-I had the opportunity to conduct field work with Professor Visscher, my mentor at the time, on many occasions collecting environmental samples from Green Lake in upstate New York.
-Through this research, I was able to spend time at Woods Hole Oceanographic Institution in Cape Cod which prepared my well for my current position as a PhD student.
+From there, I started research as a freshman at the University of Connecticut studying thrombolites using techniques such as scanning electron microscopy, and analysis of exopolyermeric substance and its role in carbonate chemistry.
+I had the opportunity to conduct field work on many occasions collecting environmental samples from Green Lake in upstate New York.
+Through this research, I was able to spend time at Woods Hole Oceanographic Institution.
 Outside of work, I love to pick up on random hobbies such as gardening, mycology, car/scooter, and refrigeration repair.
-Since I was in high school, I have always enjoyed mentoring and tutoring students in the sciences passing down as much knowledge as I can.Project ideas
+Since I was in high school, I have always enjoyed mentoring and tutoring students in STEM, passing down as much knowledge as I can.Project ideas

 Project ideas are meant to help inspire student thinking about their own project.
 Students are in the driver seat of their research and are free to use any or none of the ideas shared by their mentors.